 (b) The fixed assets have been physically verified by the management during the yearand no material discrepancies were noticed on such verification.

-(c) The title deeds of immovable properties are held in the name ofthe company.
+(c) The title deeds of immovable properties are held in the name of the company.

 (ii) The Inventory has been physically verified during the year by the management.
 Inour opinion the frequency of verification is reasonable.
 The discrepancies noticed onverification between the physical stocks and the book records were not material havingregard to the nature of business and volume of operations and the same have been properlydealt with in the books of accounts.

-(iii) The Company has not granted any loans secured or unsecured to companies firmsLimited Liability Partnership Firms or other parties covered in the register maintainedunder section 189 of the Companies Act 2013 ("the Act") hence the question of grantof such loans being prejudicial to company's interest schedule of repayment of interestand principal receipt of principal and interest on regular basis and steps for recoveryof overdue amount for more than 90 days as per clause
+(iii) The Company has not granted any loans secured or unsecured to companies firmsLimited Liability Partnership Firms or other parties covered in the register maintainedunder section 189 of the Companies Act 2013 ("the Act') hence the question of grantof such loans being prejudicial to company's interest schedule of repayment of interestand principal receipt of principal and interest on regular basis and steps for recoveryof overdue amount for more than 90 days as per clause

 (v) The company has not accepted any deposits from the public hence the question ofcompliance with the directives issued by the Reserve Bank of India and the provisions ofsection 73 to 76 and other relevant provisions of the Companies Act 2013 and the rulesframed there under as per clause (v) of the Order does notarise.

 (vi) We have broadly reviewed the books of accounts relating to materials Labour andother items of cost maintained by the company pursuant to the Rules made by the CentralGovernment for the maintenance of cost records under section 148(1) of the Act and we areof the opinion that prima facie the prescribed accounts and records have been made andmaintained.
 We have not however made a detailed examination of the records with a viewto determine whetherthey are accurate or complete.

 authorities undisputed statutory dues including Provident Fund Employees' StateInsurance Income Tax Sales Tax Service Tax Goods & Services Tax Duty of CustomsDuty of Excise Value Added Tax Cess andother material statutory dues to the extentapplicable to it.

 (c) According to the information and explanations given to us there are no dues ofIncome Tax Sales Tax Value Added Tax Service Tax Goods & Services Tax Duty ofCustoms Duty of Excise or Cess the dues which have not been deposited on account ofdispute except as stated below-

-|Name of the Statute ||Nature of Dues ||Disputed Amount R. In Lakhs) ||Period to which amount relates ||Forum where the dispute is pending |
+|Statute No ||Nature of Liabilities ||Amount in dispute (Rs in Lakhs) ||Period to which amount relates ||Forum where Dispute pending |

-|Finance Act 1994 ||Service Tax ||116.64 ||September 2004 To August 2006 ||Customs Excise & Service Tax Appellate Tribunal Bangalore. |
+|Finance Act 1 1994 ||Service Tax ||116.64 ||September 2004 to August 2006 ||Customs Excise & Service Tax Appellate Tribunal Bangalore. |

 (ix) The company has not raised any money by way of initial public offer or furtherpublic offer and the company has not taken any term loans from banks or financialinstitutions during the year.
 Hence the question of application of moneys raised by way ofinitial public offer further public offer and term loans for the purpose for which theywere raised does not arise.